 9.1 The Academy places high importance on creating and maintaining a calm and safe learning environment for all students.
-It is expected that all pupils are able to learn in a supportive, caring and safe environment without fear of being bullied.
+It is expected that all students are able to learn in a supportive, caring and safe environment without fear of being bullied.
 Bullying is anti-social behaviour and affects everyone; it is unacceptable and will not be tolerated.

-A zero-tolerance approach is taken towards all types of bullying.
+A zero-tolerance approach is taken on all types of bullying.
 Incidents of bullying through social networking sites or any kind of cyber bullying will be dealt with in the same manner as other forms of bullying.
 There will be serious sanctions for students who are perpetrators of bullying.
-The Academy has a legal duty under the School Standards and Framework Act 1998 to draw up procedures to prevent bullying among pupils and to bring these procedures to the attention of staff, parents and pupils and to follow these principles.
+The Academy has a legal duty under the School Standards and Framework Act

+1998 to draw up procedures to prevent bullying among students and to bring these procedures to the attention of staff, parents and students and to follow these principles.
-9.2 Bullying is defined as deliberately hurtful behaviour, whether it be a single incident or repeated over a period of time, where it is difficult for those being bullied to defend themselves.
-Incidents may include, but is not restricted to:

-- Physical (hitting, kicking, theft); - Verbal (name calling, racist remarks, harassment); - Indirect (spreading rumours, excluding someone from social groups); - Coercing somebody to behave in a way which they do not want to and - Cyber bullying.

-9.3 The Academy's teaching and non-teaching staff must be alert to signs of bullying and act promptly and decisively in accordance with school policy.
+- 9.2 Bullying is defined as deliberately hurtful behaviour, whether it be a single incident or repeated over a period of time, where it is difficult for those being bullied to defend themselves.
+Incidents may include, but are not restricted to: - Physical (hitting, kicking, theft); - Verbal (name calling, racist remarks, harassment); - Indirect (spreading rumours, excluding someone from social groups); - Coercing somebody to behave in a way which they do not want to and - Cyber bullying. - 9.3 The Academy's teaching and non-teaching staff must be alert to signs of bullying and act promptly and decisively in accordance with school policy.
+Students are routinely encouraged to report bullying at the Academy.

-Last MCA Review Date: May 2023

-Board of Trustees Review: June 2023

--

-Pupils are routinely encouraged to report bullying at the Academy.
 The Academy reiterates the expectation and fosters a culture of 'telling'.
 This extends to parents and/or carers who are encouraged to report changes in their child's behaviour or suspicions that their child is a victim of, or perpetrator of bullying.

+Procedures
-9.4 The following steps are taken when dealing with incidents:

-- If bullying is suspected or reported, the incident is dealt with immediately, or at the earliest opportunity, by the member of staff who has been approached or who has witnessed the incident; - It is incumbent on the staff member to seek the support of a Senior Member of the Pastoral Team or the Head of Year if it is deemed the situation cannot be resolved satisfactorily; - A clear account of the incident is recorded and given to the Head of Year or Senior Member of the Pastoral Team; - The Head of Year or Senior Member of the Pastoral Team will interview all concerned and will record the incident; - Form Tutors and other staff involved with the pupil including the CSD Team are kept fully informed and involved; - Parents are informed either via the Student Planner, a telephone call, letter or a meeting, as deemed appropriate by the Head of Year; - Punitive measures are used as appropriate and in consultation with all parties concerned; - Mediation and restorative approaches can be used to support pupils being bullied and the bullies and - Counselling is also available to support both categories of pupil.

-9.5 Pupils who have been bullied are supported by:

-- Being offered an immediate opportunity to discuss the experience with a member of staff with whom they are comfortable to speak; - Being reassured; - Being offered continuous support; - Being assisted to have their self-esteem and confidence restored; - The opportunity of referral to support services as appropriate and/or - The offer of a 'Resolution' meeting by Academy mentors.

-9.6 Actions taken could also include:
+- 9.4 The following steps are taken when dealing with incidents: - If bullying is suspected or reported, the incident is dealt with immediately, or at the earliest opportunity, by the member of staff who has been approached or who has witnessed the incident: - It is incumbent on the staff member to seek the support of a Senior Member of the Pastoral Team or the Head of Year if it is deemed the situation cannot be resolved satisfactorily; - A clear account of the incident is recorded and given to the Head of Year or Senior Member of the Pastoral Team; - The Head of Year or Senior Member of the Pastoral Team will interview all concerned and will record the incident; - Form Tutors and other staff involved with the student including the CSD Team are kept fully informed and involved; - Parents are informed either via the Student Planner, a telephone call, letter or a meeting, as deemed appropriate by the Head of Year; - Punitive measures are used as appropriate and in consultation with all parties concerned: - Mediation (as appropriate) can be used to support students being bullied and the bullies - Counselling (as appropriate) is also available to support both categories of student. - 9.5 Students who have been bullied are supported by: - Being offered an immediate opportunity to discuss the experience with a member of staff with whom they are comfortable to speak; - Being reassured: - Being offered continuous support; - Being assisted to have their self-esteem and confidence restored; - The opportunity of referral to support services as appropriate and/or - The offer of a 'Resolution' meeting - 9.6 Actions taken could also include: - Discovering why the student became involved;